tortillacooking tool

 Tortillero

 A tortillero is a tortilla holder, and many times a cover too, that is meant to hold and insulate tortillas.
 It helps them stay warm, soft and cozy after they have been heated and while you finish them off along with your meal.
-In a Mexican home, they are as popular as tortillas themselves, eaten almost everyday and accompany almost every meal.
+In a Mexican home, they are as popular as tortillas themselves, eaten almost everyday and a great company for almost every meal.
 The same applies for restaurants, no matter how humble or fancy.

 Tortilleros tend to be stunning in their craftsmanship, design and color.
 They are usually handmade and can have from the most simple to the most intricate designs.
 Mexican cooks take great pride in arranging their table to make it colorful and beautiful, and the tortillero is no exception.